mdozmorov/BIOS567.2017/presentations/16_final_project.md

     - A detailed description of quality assessment measures examined and a results section detailing the results of the quality evaluation;
     - A detailed description of the normalization methods used to process your raw microarray data.
     - A detailed description of expression summaries applied to your dataset.
+    - Batch effect correction methods.
+Describe and apply both `ComBat` (if batch is known) and `sva` (assuming batches are unknown) methods.
+        - Display the data using Principal Components Analysis before-after batch correction.
+        - Use different hierarchical clustering methods to cluster top 10% of the most highly variable genes before-after batch correction, describe your observations
     - Additional methods and results for the unsupervised and supervised learning methods applied to your dataset.
 Be sure to include a complete description of all methods used in your paper.
+        - Report differentially expressed genes between at least two conditions.
+Make sure to include all relevant covariates.
+        - Describe filtering steps, multiple testing correction methods, and their appropriatedness for the current study
+        - Display boxplots of top 10 differentially expressed genes between the conditions
+        - Compare the results with those reported in the original study, if relevant
+        - Perform functional enrichment analysis using GSEA and overrepresentation analysis.
+Use three domains of gene ontologies, and KEGG pathways.

 3. A **Results** section providing a thorough description of your results.
 Tables and figures should be numbered and captioned.
 4. A **Discussion/Conclusion** section.
 Either your Introduction or Discussion section should describe how your analysis of the dataset differs from what the authors reported in their published paper.
 5. **References**.